-The Open University is committed to making its websites and mobile applications accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Open University (OU) is committed to making its websites and mobile applications accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This accessibility statement applies to the iOS version of version 4.3.0.9 of the OU Study mobile application, released to the App Store on 23 May 2024.
+This accessibility statement applies to the iOS version of version 4.4.1.5 of the OU Study mobile application, released to the App Store on 22 January 2025.

 We want as many people as possible to be able to use our websites and apps, and accessibility is an essential part of our mission.
 To adapt the content of the app to your needs or preferences you should be able to: